[music] paused

 ) {

-let half_width = width / 2.0;
+let half_width = WINDOW_WIDTH / 2.0;

 for mut transform in &mut ball_query {

-if transform.translation.x > half_width + 10.0 {
+let scored = if transform.translation.x > half_width + 10.0 {

 score.left += 1;